mantil-io/mantil/docs/api_configuration.md

       MANTIL_PROJECT: my-project
       MANTIL_STAGE: production
 ```
 Since we have not yet defined any custom values in `config/environment.yml` all values will be set to their defaults.
-Note that Mantil also sets some default environment variables which always start with `MANTIL_`.
-Now we can define some custom values:
+Note that Mantil also sets some default environment variables, always starting with `MANTIL_`.
+So now we can define some custom values:
 ```
 project:
   memory_size: 128